-- · decreased demand for our products; - injury to our reputation and significant negative media attention; - · withdrawal of clinical trial participants; - · costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards to trial participants or patients; - · product recalls, withdrawals or labeling, marketing or promotional restrictions; - significant negative financial impact; - · the inability to commercialize vonoprazan and any future product candidates; and - · a decline in our stock price.
+- decreased demand for our products; - injury to our reputation and significant negative media attention; - withdrawal of clinical trial participants; - costs to defend the related litigation; - a diversion of management's time and our resources; - substantial monetary awards to trial participants or patients;

+- product recalls, withdrawals or labeling, marketing or promotional restrictions; - significant negative financial impact; - the inability to commercialize vonoprazan and any future product candidates; and - a decline in our stock price.

-We currently do not have product liability insurance coverage, but will need to obtain such coverage as we begin our clinical trials or if we commence commercialization of vonoprazan and any future product candidates.
+We currently maintain product liability insurance coverage in connection with our clinical trials, but do not maintain such insurance coverage for commercialization of vonoprazan and any future product candidates.
 Insurance coverage is increasingly expensive.
 Our inability to obtain and retain sufficient product liability insurance at an acceptable cost to protect against potential product liability claims could prevent or inhibit the commercialization of vonoprazan and any future product candidates.
 Although we plan to maintain such insurance, any claim that may be brought against us could result in a court judgment or settlement in an amount that is not covered, in whole or in part, by our insurance or that is in excess of the limits of our insurance coverage.
-Our insurance policies will also have various exclusions, and we may be subject to a product liability claim for which we have no coverage.
+Our insurance policies have, and future policies will also have various exclusions, and we may be subject to a product liability claim for which we have no coverage.
 We may have to pay any amounts awarded by a court or negotiated in a settlement that exceed our coverage limitations or that are not covered by our insurance, and we may not have, or be able to obtain, sufficient capital to pay such amounts.